 VMware’s Horizon 7 service allows ESC to bring power-hungry apps like SolidWorks right to your own desktop.
 Each connection is given a full Windows 10 experience, complete with web browser, a network V: drive to save your documents, and local access to your own computer’s home directory and USB drives as well.

-DOWNLOAD YOUR CLIENT APPLICATION
+DOWNLOAD YOUR HORIZON CLIENT APPLICATION

 Download your client from the VMware Horizon download page.
+Or use the quick links to common installers below:

 Horizon is supported on Windows, macOS, Linux, Chrome OS, iOS and Android as well.
 For the best experience, ESC recommends using a computer with a keyboard, but the ability to make tweaks and run apps from your mobile phone or tablet may appeal to some students in a pinch.